Marie Galante (film)

 Marie Galante is a 1934 American film directed by Henry King, starring Ketti Gallian and Spencer Tracy, adapted from a French novel by Jacques Deval.
-Later in the same year the novel was adapted into a French musical titled Marie Galante, with book and lyrics by Jacques Deval and music by Kurt Weill.
+Later the same year, the novel was adapted into a French musical titled Marie Galante, with book and lyrics by Jacques Deval and music by Kurt Weill.

-The synopsis of the musical-play, as described by the Kurt Weill Foundation, is as follows: "Marie is kidnapped and taken to Panama by a lecherous sea captain, who abandons her when she will not give in to his desires.
+The synopsis of the musical play, as described by the Kurt Weill Foundation, is as follows: "Marie is kidnapped and taken to Panama by a lecherous sea captain, who abandons her when she will not give in to his desires.
 She becomes a prostitute in order to earn money to return to France; meanwhile, she is unwittingly involved in an espionage plot.
 She spends most of her money to care for a dying black man whom no one else will tend to.
 When she does finally save enough money for a steamer fare, she is murdered by a spy who fears discovery the night before the boat sails."
 In the film, Marie remains an innocent, and one of the heroes is a Japanese General.